Gender Pay Gap Report

 Management and staff development

-The University’s People Leadership Programme, Accelerate, has been crucial in promoting fairness and equality.
+The University’s People Leadership Programme, Accelerate, launched the fifth cohort in April of 2025, and has seen a total of 53 staff complete the programme.
 The Programme was initially aimed at managers across the University, but we have now expanded the ability to attend to those who are looking to progress across the University or those who are looking to improve their communication, emotional intelligence, impact and influence and assertiveness skills.

-The new online Learning Management System now provides a wider range of courses for all staff.
+The online Learning Management System now provides a wider range of courses for all staff, with further relevant courses added as required, and to ensure that we are inline with legislation.

 Promotions/regrading and progression processes

-By implementing these measures, the University aims to create a more equitable work environment and reduce the gender pay gap.
+Through these measures, the University aims to strengthen fairness in career advancement opportunities and contribute to the ongoing reduction of the gender pay gap.

 Policies and procedures